Harbinger (comic book): Plot

+In the early 1990s, the Harbinger Foundation discovered the existence of Peter Stanchek, the only other Omega Harbinger that existed at the time.
+Harada hoped that he would become a valuable ally.
+However, Pete discovered the truth behind Harada's ultimate plan after his close friend, who was outspoken against the Harbinger Foundation and their methods, was murdered by Harada's assassins and an attempt was made to kill Pete Stanchek as well.
+Stanchek fled the Foundation, taking his girlfriend with him, and decided to stop the Harbinger Foundation from reaching its goals.
+To that end, they recruited other Harbingers, and undermined Harada's plans in any way they could.

 Valiant Comics (1992-1995)

 Harbingers, also known as psiots, are a race of evolved superhumans with psionic powers in the Valiant Universe.
 The world's most powerful Harbinger is Toyo Harada, a Japanese businessman who runs the mysterious Harbinger Foundation.
 The Foundation recruits and trains Harbingers as part of Harada's private army.
 There are some who believe Harada is an evil megalomaniac, including teenager Peter Stanchek, the only Harbinger whose power rivals that of Harada.
 Stanchek, also known by the codename Sting, leads a group of young Harbingers called the Renegades against Harada.
 This group includes Charlene Dupre, a pyrokinetic codenamed Flamingo; Faith Herbert, an overweight flying nerd codenamed Zephyr; John Torkelson, a super-strong behemoth named Torque; and the regular human Kris Hathaway.
 They live their lives on the run while being constantly pursued by Harada's organization.

 Harbinger #0

 Harbinger #0 (1993) from Valiant Comics' first volume, is the prequel to the Harbinger series and details how Peter Stanchek became involved with the Harbinger Foundation and came to oppose Harada.
 Each issue of Harbinger from #1 through #6 contained a numbered coupon.
 Each coupon also featured one panel of a six panel story by Jim Shooter that told the origin of Toyo Harada.
 A new hardcover collection (Harbinger: The Beginning) featured a new story by Jim Shooter, "Origin of Harada", which presumably fleshes out the story that appeared on the coupons.
 When a set of coupons was collected and sent to Valiant a copy of Harbinger #0 Pink Cover Mail Away Variant could be redeemed.
 The book became highly sought, reaching prices as high as $300 in back issue trading.
 A blue cover version was eventually released to meet demand.
 Today, the Pink Cover Mail Away Version of Harbinger #0 is still one of the most sought after Valiant books.

 The #0 issue of the 2012 reboot explores instead the origin of Toyo Harada as a World War II survivor and his eventual endeavors with his conglomerate using the Harbingers as a war tool.